 That is how the Occident is coming to an end, very quietly, and not even with a sigh, let’s hope, because the New Mass-Migrations under the auspices of the UN and the EU will not permit the European indigenous population a peaceful end.

-Consequences of declining fertility rates: Many elderly, few children
+Consequences of declining fertility rates: Many elderly – too few children to care for them

 Germany’s total fertility rate, the number of children born to the average German woman of fertile age, has been steadily declining and stands now at 1.35, below the TFRs for Austria (1.39), Spain and Poland (1.4), and Italy (1.41), but better than that of Hungary (1.32), still, all much below the required TFR of 2.2 at which a country’s population will not shrink out of existence.
 (More on that from Germany’s Bureau of Statistics)